 Art Scholarships will be awarded to candidates, both external and internal, entering Year 7, Year 9 or Sixth Form.
 It recognises those pupils who show an outstanding ability in Art & Design.
 External candidates will also need to meet the standard entrance requirements to join the school.

 Holders of an Art Scholarship will make a considerable commitment to the Faculty and show additional dedication to Art through their co-curricular interests.
 It is expected that successful Art Scholars will take Art at GCSE.
+Please see below for a list of expectations.

 The school is particularly interested in a candidate’s creativity and confidence with a range of Art medium including: photography, film, sketching for different purposes, painting, sculpture, print making, textiles, graphics and architectural design.